-The door bolt, keep and fixings should have demonstrated their suitability for the intended purpose, by inclusion in satisfactory fire tests to BS 476:22 or BS EN 1634-1, on a type of doorset and configuration in which it is proposed to use them.
+The door bolt, keep and fixings should have demonstrated their suitability for the intended purpose, by inclusion in satisfactory fire tests to BS 476:22, BS EN 1634-1 or BS EN 1634-2, on a type of doorset and configuration in which it is proposed to use them.
 This evidence should be provided by an approved third party certification or testing body.
 (See 1.5 Documentation).

-Bolts should NOT be fitted to single leaf door assemblies on escape routes without prior consultation with appropriate fire authorities.
+Bolts should NOT be fitted to single leaf door assemblies on escape routes without prior consultation with appropriate fire authorities, and a full risk assessment by the Responsible Person under the RRO.